Roasting Coffee In An Air Fryer Is Great But Only If You Do Not Want French Roast

 Roasting coffee beans with a pan on the stove is what I’ve done for years.
 That being said, the air fryer is a bit more convenient and doesn’t take as much constant attention.

 On the other hand, I can definitely get a dark roast using a pan on the stove, and, as I’ve mentioned already, I couldn’t seem to do that with an air fryer.
-If you like dark roast, more body, and deeper notes, roasting with a pan on the stove is the better choice.
+If you like dark roasts, more body, and deeper notes, roasting with a pan on the stove is the better choice.

-Make sure that the pan you use is without non-stick coating and is well cleaned as you don’t want to absorb any of the flavors of whatever you cooked before them.
+Make sure that the pan you use is without non-stick coating and is well-cleaned as you don’t want to absorb any of the flavors of whatever you cooked before them.

 Roasting With A Popcorn Machine

-The older popcorn popping machines are definitely better because they can reach a higher temperature, and, thanks to this, I was able to successfully get a dark roast.
+The older popcorn-popping machines are definitely better because they can reach a higher temperature, and, thanks to this, I was able to successfully get a dark roast.
 That being said, finding an air fryer will be much easier, so this match is kind of a toss-up.

 Cheap popcorn makers like this one here won’t give you a good result as the temperature just doesn’t go high enough.